julialeonieros/project-happy-thoughts/README.md

-This is a project made during the Technigo Bootcamp.
+Project nr.
+11 / 21 - made during the Technigo Bootcamp
+___

 # Happy Thoughts
 The assignment was to, using React, create an app where you can post your happy thoughts (similar to Twitter, but happier!).
 The message is posted to a public API, and the app also fetches the latest 20 messages posted to the API.
 You can "like" other messages by clicking the heart-button.